Adyyy13/GameOfLife/README.md

 Conway's Game of Life :
 Game creates table of cells (20x20), dead or alive.
-Course of the game is after every tick, detecting how many alive neighbours every cell has and making decision if this cell will be unchanged, will die or born.
+Course of the game is after every tick, detecting how many alive neighbours every cell has and making decision if that cell will be unchanged, will die or born.

 Initialization of game rules :